mbovo/pdh/README.md

 pdh inc apply INCID001 -s /path/to/my/script.py -s /path/to/binary
 ```

-The `apply` subcommand will call the listed executable/script passing along a json to stdin with the incident informations.
+The `apply` subcommand will call the listed executable/script passing along a json to stdin with the incident information.
 The called script can apply any type of checks/sideffects and output another json to stout to answer the call.

 Even though rules can be written in any language it's very straightforward using python: